List of content you will read in this article:

 Before, the mouse was not that popular, and users had to use the keyboard whenever they wanted their PC to work according to their requirements.
 They simply ran commands on the CLI through the keyboard, and the computer would work according to the commands.
 The commands differ from action to result.
 For example, you must use different commands if your computer wants to do a specific task.
 But if you want your computer to show a result or a specific task, you will use another set of commands.

 However, you should be careful while typing the commands because using the wrong commands can create a different result, such as deleting your files.
 That’s why many users are uncomfortable using the CLI, knowing that the commands should be correct before they are applied.
 That’s why the mouse was invented to ease the process of managing files and using the computer, and it’s a safer alternative for computer users.
 Later after some years, GUI was invented too.
 GUI represents some buttons and menus along with the commands that make initiating a task on your system easier.
-These buttons and menus represent various individual commands on your Linux computer.
+These buttons and menus represent various individual commands on your Linux Operating systems.

 These days, GUI is more popular than CLI, but various computers offer a combination of both command-line tools.
 You can find CLI in Mac OS, and the system also offers the advantages of GUI, which are more practical and graphical for the users.
 In CLI, you can add texts to execute tasks in your system, and the commands determine how your computer will function.
 CLI was the main command line input in the 1970s and 1980s for Unix, MS-DOS, and Apple DOS systems.
 And even though GUI is more advanced and graphical, software developers still prefer CLI for configuring systems, installing software, using the system administrative rights, and many other features that GUI doesn’t offer.